San Francisco Itinerary: 3 Days with Kids

 3 DAYS IN SAN FRANCISCO ITINERARY: DAY 3

 If tickets are sold out, head straight to the Exploratorium instead.
 There are SO many fun and educational exhibits and activities that kids will love.

-The prime age for understanding the scientific concepts presented is probably 6+.
-Still, younger kids will love the experience (and pushing all the buttons!) even if they don’t necessarily understand the hows and whys.
+After a full morning, go grab some lunch.
+If you went straight to the Exploratorium, the Ferry Building is just down the road.
 If you’re coming back from Alcatraz, consider heading right into the North Beach neighborhood to Molinari Deli (delicious and huge hot & cold sandwiches) or Golden Boy (thick focaccia pizza).
 Both are easy and delicious options when visiting San Francisco with kids!
 When you’ve finished eating, head over to the Exploratorium if you haven’t already.

 Once you’ve finished up at the Exploratorium, hop in your car and head to Mission Dolores, the oldest building in San Francisco.
 Take a quick tour, then walk over to Dolores Park.
 Grab a snack (or dinner) at Tartine Bakery (there’s almost always a line, but it’s worth it!).
 Get it to go and take it over to the park and enjoy the fun slides and space to run.
-Stay over on the playground side if you want to avoid some of San Francisco’s more…pungent scents.

 After playing at the park for a while, stop for some delicious Bi-Rite ice cream.
 Salted caramel is the most popular, and for good reason.
 If you’re okay with just one or two flavors for everyone to share, skip the line to get a cone and go straight to the front to purchase pints.
 You may also want to walk around the Mission a bit to see some of the fun murals.